DrkSephy/drksephy.github.io/_posts/2013-03-05-smarthouse.md

 * Easy to configure and easy to extend

 To implement these features, a central "box" is usually installed, which has physical and software hooks to an appliance in your home.
 These appliances are then controlled using an included Android/iOS Application.
 For the most part, these technologies are very popular and a lot more companies are moving towards smarter homes in terms of energy effieciency and home security.

+#### Hardware

+In order to control devices, we would need to create our own platform.
+To help expediate this, we used the Arduino Mega as a base.
+By hooking up a set of fuses, electrical relays and a wi-fi shield, we can switch the voltages of any device plugged into an outlet.